 Crucially, this difference may have important implications for whether an associative-learning mechanism or a Bayesian-inference mechanism underlies causal reasoning in children.
-For instance, it is possible that when children’s information-processing abilities are taxed—such as when they are asked to reason about three (or more) objects (see the General Discussion for a fuller discussion)—they may resort to simpler modes of causal Thus, if participants’ BB performance adheres to the predictions of (see below) in a , this would suggest that the conclusion that .
+For instance, it is possible that when children’s information-processing abilities are taxed—such as when they are asked to reason about three (or more) objects (see the General Discussion for a fuller discussion)—they may resort to simpler modes of causal inference that are better explained by associative processes.
+Thus, if participants’ BB performance adheres to the predictions of an associative-learning mechanism (see below) in a setting that includes many potential causes, this would suggest that the conclusion that associative processes cannot explain human causal reasoning may be premature.

 Possible cognitive mechanisms underlying BB reasoning for multiple potential causes

-Given that of the current study or by what cognitive mechanism,
+Given that a key goal of the current study was to elucidate how or by what cognitive mechanism children reasoned about the present causal events, a critical first step was to derive the predictions of a simple Bayesian model.
+We also wanted to introduce, discuss, and derive the predictions of an associative-learning mechanism—which, crucially, does not suffer from the same limitations as the traditional RW model—that could explain how children process BB events such as those used here.
+We specifically focus on an associative-learning process that is based on a simple counting strategy (see below).
+To our knowledge, this is the first time that such an associative mechanism (see below) has been offered to account for children’s BB performance.
+This is because the debate has tended to focus on whether causal reasoning in human children is best explained by Bayesian inference or associative learning based on the traditional RW model.
+We restrict our discussion below to each model’s predictions but interested readers should consult the Appendix for the formal details of the Bayesian model.

 Bayesian inference.
 Proponents of the Bayesian-inference account maintain that human learners use a simple form of Bayes’ rule to reason about causal events.
-Specifically, this perspective maintains that a learners’ responsibility is to determine which hypothesis—within a space that contains potentially an infinite number of psychological hypotheses—is .
-The proposed cognitive mechanism by which is by combining prior beliefs about each hypothesis (in the absence of data; this is sometimes called the “prior”) observed data (this is sometimes called the “likelihood”).
-Crucially, learners will retain a hypothesis to the extent that it can produce the observed datadiscard a hypothesis when it no longer can produce the data.
+Specifically, this perspective maintains that a learners’ responsibility is to determine which hypothesis—within a space that contains potentially an infinite number of psychological hypotheses—is responsible for observed data.
+The proposed cognitive mechanism by which this is achieved is by combining learners’ prior beliefs about each hypothesis (in the absence of data; this is sometimes called the “prior”) with the likelihood that the observed data was produced by a particular hypothesis (this is sometimes called the “likelihood”).
+Crucially, learners will retain a hypothesis to the extent that it can produce the observed data; they will discard a hypothesis when it no longer can produce the data.

-Given thatwere asked to reason about three potential causes (i.e., objects A-C) during the experimental trials in the both the BB and ISO conditions and four potential causes during the control trials in both the BB and ISO conditions (i.e., objects A-D), the corresponding psychological hypothesis spaces consist, respectively, of 8 and 16 hypotheses.
+Given that learners were asked to reason about three potential causes (i.e., objects A-C) during the experimental trials in the both the BB and ISO conditions and four potential causes during the control trials in both the BB and ISO conditions (i.e., objects A-D), the corresponding psychological hypothesis spaces consist, respectively, of 8 and 16 hypotheses.
 To illustrate how such a psychological hypothesis space might look, Figure 1 below shows the hypothetical hypothesis space for three objects.

 Figure 1.
 The eight different causal hypotheses indicating the possible causal relations for a causal event that involves three objects and one blicket detector.
 A, B, and C correspond to the three objects that were used on the machine and E indicates the activation of the machine.